imran-121/web-bdd-pom-java-cc/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Each feature file will have only one step definition file.<br/>
 &nbsp;&nbsp; 3) **http_request_processor** This module will handel all of the http request and Responses (GET,POST,DELETE,PUT etc). <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Its a wrapper over "rest assured libarary", it also contains response extartors <br/>
-&nbsp;&nbsp; 4) **validator** Its contains class will will process the respponse or any input which needs specific processing.
-Always resturn true or false </br>
+&nbsp;&nbsp; 4) **validator** Its contains class will will process the response or any input which needs specific processing.Returns true or false </br>

 All of the above packages are under "src/test/java" and each module contains group of classes depending up role <br>